 ASMD is caused by mutations in the sphingomyelin phosphodiesterase 1 (SMPD1) gene that results in deficiency of the enzyme acid sphingomyelinase (ASM) and a subsequent accumulation of sphingomyelin and other lipids in cells, giving them a characteristic foamy appearance (Niemann-Pick cells).1, 3-5

 Cellular substrate accumulation eventually leads to tissue and organ damage and both diseases present with similar symptoms: anemia, thrombocytopenia, splenomegaly, and bone involvement such as bone pain, osteopenia, osteonecrosis, and fractures.1 Both diseases have a wide phenotypic spectrum with severe neuronopathic forms and chronic visceral forms.
 ASMD also has an intermediate chronic neurovisceral form.
 Some symptoms differ between diseases: skin manifestations, an atherogenic dyslipidemia, and pulmonary involvement is more commonly associated with ASMD, whereas musculoskeletal involvement is specific to Gaucher disease.2, 5, 6

 Prevalence of Gaucher disease Type 1 (non-neuronopathic): 1 in 50,000-100,000 in the general population, worldwide;7 and approximately 1 in 350-450 people of Ashkenazi Jewish heritage8.
 The incidence of ASMD is estimated at 0.5 per 100,000 births.2

-- Presumptive positive newborn screen for Pompe disease (expedited testing available)
+- Presumptive positive newborn screens for either disorder

 *This testing program is not appropriate for carrier testing as enzyme assay will not reliably detect carriers